A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Solutions of the models without the potential terms

-In this paper, we have studied `the normal' models which always possess potential terms.
-The kinetic term has no role in the Derrick's theorem, and the 4th order terms of the baby-Skyrme model, and the DMI term of the magnetic Skyrme model together with the potential terms are responsible for the existence of the soliton solutions.
+In this paper, we have studied the normal models that always possess the potential terms.
+The kinetic term has no role in Derrick's theorem.
+In fact, the 4th-order terms of the baby--Skyrme model and the DMI term of the magnetic Skyrme model along with the potential terms are responsible for the existence of the soliton solutions.

-According to \cite{Ashcroft:2015jwa}, there is a new type of baby-Skyrme model without any potential term.
-The model is composed of the kinetic and the Skyrme terms with the integer or fractional power of $\alpha,\beta$.
-The range of these parameters is examined so as to ensure stability with respect to rescaling.
+According to \cite{Ashcroft:2015jwa}, there is a new type of baby--Skyrme model without any potential term.
+The model is composed of the kinetic and Skyrme terms with the integer or fractional power of $\alpha,\beta$.
+The range of these parameters is examined to ensure stability with respect to rescaling.

-We propose a model that comprises the Skyrme and the DMI without potential.
+We propose a model that comprises the Skyrme and DMI without potential.
 The energy applying the spatial rescaling $x\mapsto \mu x$ can be written as